marvelousempire/pockit/FeatureLedger.md

 All data (ratings, journal entries, mood inputs, micro-question answers) is stored in a structured, searchable long-term memory system that feeds the user’s personal AI agent over time.

 -----

-This version is much more detailed.
-Want me to expand any specific feature even further, or should we move on?